KINE 101 (1) Step Aerobics

 KINE 304 (3) Adapted Physical Education

 Designed to help students gain an in depth understanding of the musculoskeletal and neuromuscular systems.
 Muscle origins, insertions, and actions will be covered to help students develop foundational understanding of muscle function and joint movement.
 Muscle groups and their functional relationships will be presented with application to simple mechanical principles for the purposes of analyzing joint and fullbody motion as it pertains to human movement in sports, exercise, and activities of daily living.
 Special emphasis will be placed on posture, gait, and movement screening, with the goal being to help students identify incorrect posture and movement patterns and the possible reasons for each.
 Enrollment restricted to Kinesiology majors.
-Prerequisites: BIOL 175, 176 (or BIOL 177, 178), and KINE 202, 204
+Pre/co-requisite: KINE 303 or 403.

 KINE 306 (3) Exercise, Fitness and Health